 A tiny island called Pulau Biawak just off the coast of Pulau Weh

 You can snorkel pretty much anywhere in front of the village, with lots of fish to see.
-You can either swim, kayak or get a boat across the channel to the Sea Garden, which is popular snorkelling spot.
+You can either swim, kayak or get a boat across the channel to the Sea Garden, which is a popular snorkelling spot.
 Be respectful towards the locals and don’t wear swimwear in the village and near the mosque.
 Be respectful in snorkelling near this area too.

-Biking the island:
+- Biking the island:

-What to Eat & Drink!
+What to Eat & Drink:

-Eating in Weh is generally a little more than the mainland due to island costs and majority of customers being foreigners.
+Eating in Weh is generally a little more than the mainland due to island costs and the majority of customers being foreigners.

 There’s also a great communal homestyle restaurant scene with sociable meals of curries and vegetables.
-Stop in at Oongs or Mamas in the afternoon to check out what’s on the family menu that night – 25-30’000 per person, including rice for a buffet style feast.
+Stop in at Oongs or Mamas in the afternoon to check out what’s on the family menu that night – 25-30’000 per person, including rice for a buffet-style feast.

-Nightlife is non-existent, it’s an staunch Muslim area and alcohol is theoretically illegal although some of the guesthouses have a few (expensive) beers in the fridge for tourists.
+Nightlife is non-existent, it’s a staunch Muslim area and alcohol is theoretically illegal although some of the guesthouses have a few (expensive) beers in the fridge for tourists.

 - A forty minute shared taxi will drop you in Gapang or Iboih from Sabang for around 40’000 but you may need to barter.

 - A taxi from the airport to Uleh- Leh should take around thirty minutes and cost around 100’000 for the whole vehicle.
 There is apparently a bus service that runs from the airport to the town, thought to be timed around the inbound flights, although in my experience it did not arrive.
-If the bus does turn up, it will be on the right hand side, as you exit the terminal.
-Taxi drivers will obviously tell you it’s already left, which may be the case but if you have time it might be worth waiting and a lot cheaper as a solo traveller.
+If the bus does turn up, it will be on the right-hand side, as you exit the terminal.
+Taxi drivers will obviously tell you it’s already left, which may be the case but if you have time, it might be worth waiting and a lot cheaper as a solo traveller.

-- Once you leave the island you’re in Banda Aceh, the state capital.
-From here you can head south to Medan which connects with all the well visited Sumatran highlights, Lake Toba, Berastagi, Bukittingi and Bukit Lawang.
+Once you leave the island you’re in Banda Aceh, the state capital.
+From here you can head south to Medan which connects with all the well-visited Sumatran highlights, Lake Toba, Berastagi, Bukittingi and Bukit Lawang.